ctiller15/quickposes/README.md

 ## Quickposes

-A free application to do quickposes on your own computer
+An application built in tkinter to do quickposes

 ## Getting started